velartrill/velartrill.github.io/orig/spirals/occupied/dinner-at-moms.md

 “But *mooom—”*

 “No buts.
 Go!
 Shoo!”
-Lily waves a spatula menacingly at her son, who grumpily departs the tiny cloakroom.
+Lily waves a spatula menacingly at her son, who grumpily exits the tiny cloakroom.

 Jasmine kisses Sashuan on the forehead and pats her rear as she backs away.
 “You go wait for us in the dining room!”